Ship to Shore (TV series)

 Ship to Shore is an Australian children's television series devised by David Rapsey and written by Glenda Hambly, John Rapsey, Mary Morris, Everett de Roche, Ysabelle Dean, Jon Stephens and others.
 The program was shown on the ABC and Channel 9 in Australia, on YTV in Canada, and briefly on Nickelodeon in the United States and the United Kingdom.

 In September 2014, Greg Carroll, who played the show's bumbling security guard Hermes Endakis, announced he was writing a musical based on his Ship to Shore role.

 Synopsis

 The show centres around the lives of a group of children living on Circe Island, a fictional island off the coast of Perth, in Western Australia.
-Three series of the show were shot, one each in 1992, 1993 and 1996.
+Three series of the show were shot, airing on the ABC in 1992 and 1993, before being revived by Channel 9 in 1996.
 Each episode was 24 minutes long.

-The first series features comedy episodes of the children outwitting adults, particularly Hermes Endakis, played by Greg Carroll.
-The lead roles among the children were played by Clinton Voss, Jodi Herbert, Cleonie Morgon-Wootton and Heath Miller.
-Later series continued the comic tradition of the first series but included stories with social and environmental issues, particularly in the second series where the children try to stop a big corporation from destroying their island.
+The first series was more comedic, with a focus on the children outwitting the bumbling adult characters, particularly security guard Hermes Endakis, played by Greg Carroll.
+Later series included more social and environmental issues, particularly in the second series where the children try to stop a big corporation from destroying their island.